-We had cash and cash equivalents of \$95.4 million at December 31, 2018.
+We had cash and cash equivalents of \$21.7 million as of December 31, 2019.
 These amounts were held primarily in cash on deposit with banks and money market funds which are short-term.
-We had no investments at December 31, 2018.
-Cash and cash equivalents and investments are held for working capital purposes.
+We also held \$37.0 million of investments in treasury securities at December 31, 2019.
+Cash, cash equivalents and investments are held for working capital purposes.
 We believe that we do not have any material exposure to changes in the fair value of our money market portfolio as a result of changes in interest rates.
 Declines in interest rates, however, will reduce future investment income.
 If overall interest rates had decreased by 10% during the periods presented, our interest income would not have been materially affected.